xuzel/LLM_psychology_chat/Document/proposal.md

 **SoulChat**: SoulChat has released both single-turn and multi-turn corpora, focusing on empathy, conversation guidance, and advice.
 However, it has limitations, such as the inability to diagnose and gathering insufficient information from users.

-As for our project, we plan to incorporate ChatGPT API with prompt tuning and conventional tuning in our software development.
-Our goal is to create an intelligent conversation system that contributes to user mental health diagnosis and treatment.

 ## 5. Functional Requirements